-The familiar login sound of Ubuntu has been disabled by default in an update to Ubuntu 12.04.
+The familiar login sound in Ubuntu is being disabled by default in Ubuntu 12.04 LTS.

-The switch-off comes in a patch uploaded by Jeremy Bicha, which considers the chime to be ‘more disruptive than helpful’ in light of faster boot times.
+A patch uploaded by Jeremy Bicha describes the short sound clip as ‘more disruptive than helpful’ in light of efforts by Ubuntu engineers to deliver significantly fast boot times.

-As iconic as the sound is there is an argument to be made for it having outstayed its welcome.
-Despite a top-to-toe rebranding of Ubuntu’s visual identity its auditory one remained the same as it had since Ubuntu 6.10 Edgy Eft.
+As iconic and well-loved as the drum beat sound is there is an sound argument to be made for it having outstayed its welcome.

-And since Ubuntu 12.04 promises to boot up faster than previous releases one has to question the need for a 5 second long musical introduction to mask the bit-by-bit loading of the desktop.
+With Ubuntu 12.04 promising to boot-up faster than previous releases have one has to question the need for a 5 second long musical introduction — yes, it’s that long — to mask the bit-by-bit loading of the desktop.

-Enraged by such a change?
-Relax – the login sound can be easily re-enabled from the Startup Applications panel, and in future version of Precise from the Sound Settings dialog.
+If word of this switch off isn’t music to your ears (sorry/not sorry) then don’t panic: Ubuntu’s login sound can be re-enabled from the Startup Applications panel, and in future versions of Precise from the Sound Settings dialog.

 Thanks to WarriorIng64